AbhishekSinghPursuit/Fine-tune-tinyllama/README.md

 ## Setup

-This section outlines how to set up the project environment.
+This section for setting up the project environment.

 ### 1. Installation of required libraries.